Hurricane & Flood

-The 2016 Atlantic hurricane season, which begins June 1 and runs for six months, is expected to be the most active since 2012.
-This season's forecast includes 14 named storms, eight hurricanes and three major hurricanes.
+The 2017 Atlantic hurricane season, which begins June 1 and runs for six months, is expected to have a near-average number of storms.
+This season's forecast, according to the National Oceanic Atmospheric Administration (NOAA), includes 11-17 named storms, between five and nine hurricanes and at last two major hurricanes.

-Almost eight years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed more than 100 US lives, and ripped 2.6 million people off the electrical grid for weeks.
+Almost nine years ago, Hurricane Ike, a Category 2 with a Category 4 storm surge, erased parts of Galveston and Chambers Counties in Texas, claimed more than 100 lives, and ripped 2.6 million people off the electrical grid for weeks.

 In 2005, Hurricane Katrina sunk one city and Rita chased another out of town.
 In June, 2001, a tropical storm named Allison washed away everything Houstonians knew about flooding.

-And less than four years ago, Hurricane Sandy raged in 24 states and most of the Caribbean.
+And less than five years ago, Hurricane Sandy raged in 24 states and most of the Caribbean.

-“People die in hurricanes, not only from 15-foot storm surges, but from flying debris, spin-off tornados, carbon monoxide poisoning and electrocutions,” says Robert “Safety Bob” Emery, Dr.P.H., vice president for Safety, Health, Environment & Risk Management at The University of Texas Health Science Center at Houston (UTHealth).
+“People die in hurricanes, not only from 15-foot storm surges, but from flying debris, spin-off tornadoes, carbon monoxide poisoning and electrocutions,” says Robert Emery, Dr.P.H., vice president for Safety, Health, Environment and Risk Management at The University of Texas Health Science Center at Houston (UTHealth).

 Before you see the funny-looking weather maps

 Long before the weather reports start crawling along the bottom of your TV screen, have these items on hand in your home:

 - Clean containers for water